godlikepanos/anki-3d-engine/README.md

 	git clone --recurse-submodules https://github.com/godlikepanos/anki-3d-engine.git anki

-AnKi's build system is using CMake.
+AnKi's build system is using `CMake`.
 A great effort was made to ease the building process that's why the number of external dependencies are almost none.

 2.1 On Linux